Amaalim1/detection-engineering/README.md

 ## 📖 Overview

 Detection engineering is the discipline of translating attacker behavior into reliable, low-noise alerts that drive meaningful SOC investigations.
-Unlike reactive security measures, it is a continuous, hypothesis-driven engineering practice — bridging threat intelligence, data engineering, and security operations.
+Unlike reactive security measures, it is a continuous, hypothesis-driven engineering practice, bridging threat intelligence, data engineering, and security operations.

 This repository documents the full detection lifecycle and provides practical guidance on tooling, query languages, and common pitfalls.